-This special subject provides a general overview over early modern Japanese society during the Tokugawa period (1603-1868).
-Our tutorials start with the 16th century political "unification" of Japan.
-In this way we gain an understanding of the political-economic and socio-cultural conditions that set the stage for Japan's development under the Tokugawa Shogunate.

-During the Tokugawa period (1603-1868) foreign relations were strictly regulated.
+This special subject provides a general overview over early modern Japanese society.
+Our tutorials start with the political "unification" of Japan, a transition that spanned from the late sixteenth to the early seventeenth century.
+In this way we gain an understanding of the political-economic and socio-cultural conditions that set the stage for Japan's development under the Tokugawa Shogunate (1603-1868).
+During this period, foreign relations were strictly regulated.
 Nevertheless, economic and cultural relations with European and Asian peoples existed.
 We shall examine these non-state relations and discuss how they may have contributed to the flourishing of Japanese society.
-We shall discuss the status system of early modern Japanese society and learn how adults and children of different gender and social status experienced their everyday lives.
-Tutorials also engage with economic growth as well as the high level of education and literacy during the Tokugawa period.
+We shall discuss the status system of early modern Japanese society and how different people experienced their everyday lives, paying particular attention to women and children.
+Tutorials also engage with art and popular culture as well as the high level of education and literacy during the Tokugawa period.
 In our last tutorial we shall discuss the final years of the Tokugawa shogunate (bakumatsu period) and the "opening" of Japan to Western countries.

-Details:
+Details

-- Week 1: Introduction and the16th century "unification" of Japan
+Week 1: The "unification" of Japan

-- Week 2: Everyday life and material culture
+Week 2: Everyday life and material culture

-- Week 3: Economic growth and change
+Week 3: Foreign Relations

-- Week 4: Foreign relations
+Week 4: Women in Society

-- Week 5: Gender during the Tokugawa period

-- Week 6: Children in early modern Japan
+Week 5: Children and youth

+Week 6: Art and popular culture

-- Week 7: Education and literacy
+Week 7: Education and literacy

-- Week 8: The bakumatsu period
+Week 8: The bakumatsu period